SanderMertens/flecs/docs/RestApi.md

 /entity/<path>
 ```
 The entity endpoint requests data from an entity.
 The path is the entity
 path or name of the entity to query for.
-The reply is formatted as an [Entity](JsonFormat.md#entity).
+The reply is formatted according to the [JSON serializer Entity](JsonFormat.md#entity) type.

 The following parameters can be provided to the endpoint: